victorjunnanpan/pansyntaxlab/content/presentation/_index.md

 • Xu, Zetao and Victor Junnan Pan (2025).
 ‘Grammaticalization of demonstratives and the nominal structure in nDrapa’, paper presented at *58th International Conference on Sino-Tibetan Languages and Linguistics (ICSTLL58)*, University of Bern, Switzerland, September 3-5.

-• Yan, Jin and Victor Junnan Pan (2025) ‘Polar question in Yunnan Mandarin: interaction with adverbs and derivation’, paper presented at *the 27th Seoul International Conference on Generative Grammar (SICOGG27)*, Sogang University, Seoul, South Korea, August 14-16.
+• Yan, Jin and Victor Junnan Pan (2025) ‘Polar question in Yunnan Mandarin: interaction with adverbs and derivation’, poster presented at *the 27th Seoul International Conference on Generative Grammar (SICOGG27)*, Sogang University, Seoul, South Korea, August 14-16.

 • Hu, Chenghao and Victor Junnan Pan (2025) ‘On subject licensing in Chinese: implications of sentence-initial root modals’, paper presented at *the 27th Seoul International Conference on Generative Grammar (SICOGG27)*, Sogang University, Seoul, South Korea, August 14-16.